mrtrkmn/mrturkmencom.github.io/_posts/2020-05-18-no-space-left-on-device.md

 Docker can be used for most of the cases although now Kubernetes or any other orchestration systems preffered to used.
 That kind of orchestration systems may not cause this problem, hence they mostly provide auto scaling and runs on cloud.
 However, when you have a server with all responsibility, you may face this exact problem.

 The problem is installation of docker into any system with default settings may create head ache in the future.
-If you are planning to use docker, intensively, the main reason of that docker is generally using
+If you are planning to use docker, intensively, the main reason of that, docker is generally using

 * `/var/lib/docker`